Helter-Svelter/sVelocity-website/README.md

 # Svelocity-website-
-Webpage for Svelocity, an app which allows developers to create their projects specifically in Svelte.
+Webpage for sVelocity, an app which allows developers to create their projects specifically in Svelte.